 - Annual fee

-Many of the other best rewards cards are ideally used to earn points and miles that you can redeem for stays or flights, but the Hyatt credit card's best feature are its signing and continuing bonuses.
-While the card has a $75 annual fee, waived the first year, the signing and continuing bonuses can more than make up for the fees.
+Many of the other best rewards cards are ideally used to earn points and miles that you can redeem for stays or flights, but The Hyatt credit card's best feature are its signing and continuing bonuses.
+While the card has a $75 annual fee, the signing and continuing bonuses can more than make up for the fees.
 The 2 free nights offered by the signing bonus can be worth the equivalent of hundreds of dollars in savings, depending on the property you choose.
 The most expensive rooms we've seen are more than $500 a night.
 Plus, each year cardholders will also receive an additional free night, though these stays are limited to category 1 - 4 hotels.

-Beyond the bonuses, the Hyatt card also has pretty competitive spending awards.
+Beyond the bonuses, The Hyatt card also has pretty competitive spending awards.
 Like many of the other top hotel cards, Hyatt points tend to be a little more valuable per point than airline or generic awards.
 While the value can vary significantly, the points earned with the card can be worth as much as 2 cents each.
 Based on the cards earning structure this means that you can get up to 2 - 6% rewards rate through using to the card.

 How does it do as an everyday card?